RitwickJoshi/Portfolio/README.md

 # Portfolio

-It is my portfolio so as to keep track of things I did
+This is a Portfolio of My journey in programming